-KONČAR - Electrical Engineering Institute, Inc., with headquarters at Fallerovo šetalište 22, 10000 Zagreb, Croatia, operates in the areas of energy conversion and transmission, as well as in the use of electricity in power industry and transport.
+KONČAR - Electrical Engineering Institute, Inc., with headquarters at Fallerovo šetalište 22, 10000 Zagreb, Croatia, operates in the areas of energy conversion and transmission, as well as use of electricity in power industry and transport.

 It was founded on January 21, 1991 on market principles as an independent company within the KONČAR Group.
-It continued the work on core activities of the company Rade Končar - Elektrotehnički institut (founded in 1961).
+It continued the work on core activities of the company Rade Končar - Elektrotehnički institut (founded in 1961): applied research and development of electrical equipment and plants.